edgeimpulse/expert-projects/renesas-rzv2l-pose-detection.md

 Whether you wish to use DRP-AI Translator or DRP-AI TVM both tools that require understanding and expertise to use.
 The learning curve and effort required adds additional delays and costs into creating your end application which is why you are using ML in the first place.
 Unless you are working with a custom model architecture you are most likely needing to use Deep Learning to for Object Detection and Image classification which are the most common applications of AI vision.

-Edge Impulse includes built in DRP-AI support for YOLOv5 and Edge Impulse’s own FOMO for Object Detection as well as MobileNet V1 and V2 for Image Classification.
+Edge Impulse includes built in DRP-AI support for YOLOv5 and Edge Impulse's own FOMO for Object Detection as well as MobileNet V1 and V2 for Image Classification.

-With Edge Impulse’s support of DRP-AI all of this is done behind the scenes with DRP-AI Translator and the associated configurations taking place in the back for the supported models.
+With Edge Impulse's support of DRP-AI all of this is done behind the scenes with DRP-AI Translator and the associated configurations taking place in the back for the supported models.
 There is no need to work with the configuration files or read and understand lengthy manuals or understand the whole process of working with DRP-AI Translator and the associated input and output files.
 All that is needed is a few clicks to add DRP-AI support to existing or new models.

 ![DRP-AI Translator vs Edge Impulse](.gitbook/assets/renesas-rzv2l-pose-detection/Untitled14.png)